-Met with well over 500+ prospective entrepreneurs who have a business idea they would like to pursue- over two per week.
+Met with well over 575 prospective entrepreneurs who have a business idea they would like to pursue, over two per week.

-Helped in excess of 170 new businesses to start.
+Helped in excess of 180 new businesses to start.

-Created more than 350 jobs in those businesses.
+Created more than 400 jobs in those businesses.

-Enabled 161 businesses which started in MYST to either:
+Enabled 180+ businesses which started in MYST to either:

-A: expand to larger business premises or to a more suitable location for their particular business.
+A: expand to larger business premises or to a more suitable location for their particular business

-B: be "head hunted" and offered full time employment by an established company.
+B: be "head hunted" and offered full time employment by an established company

-C: Returned to full time education to allow them to gain qualifications for the benefit of themselves their families and their business.
+C: Return to full time education to allow them to gain qualifications for the benefit of themselves their families and their business.

-D: Sourced free training and mentoring tailored for that particular business.
+D: Source free training and mentoring tailored for that particular business

-In 2018 MYST averaged a 96% occupancy rate for its offices, with full capacity being achieved during several months.
+In 2019 MYST continued to average a 96% - 100% occupancy rate for its offices, with full capacity being achieved during several months.
 This shows the demand is there and that the occupancy rates continue to achieve this level of success.